m-lab/ndt-server/README.md

 ### Alternate setup & running (Windows & MacOS)

 These instructions assume you have Docker for Windows/Mac installed.

+**Note: NDT5 does not work on Docker for Windows/Mac as it requires using the host's network, which is only supported on Linux**

 ```
 docker-compose run ndt-server ./gen_local_test_certs.sh